gareaum/3D-Printed-Robotic-Arm/README.md

 The arm’s forward and inverse kinematics have been modeled to determine precise end-effector locations.
 Implementation for autonomous operation is in progress, enabling future autonomous motion experiments.

 ### Applications
-Ideal for **learning robotics concepts**, experimenting with motion planning, integrating sensors, and developing ROS-based control systems for autonomous or semi-autonomous operation.
+Ideal for learning robotics concepts, experimenting with motion planning, integrating sensors, and developing ROS-based control systems for autonomous or semi-autonomous operation.